Technology Wireless Charging Qi2

 WOW93 3-in-1 Folding Wireless Charger - Independent Coils Design

-Understanding the evolution of the Qi standard helps explain why wireless charging efficiency and capabilities have improved dramatically over the past decade.
+Understanding the evolution of the Qi standard helps explain why cordless charging efficiency and capabilities have improved dramatically over the past decade.
+For a complete walkthrough of the certification process, see our Qi Certification Guide.

 For a detailed comparison between Qi2 and Apple's MagSafe, read our comprehensive guide: Qi2 vs MagSafe: What's the Difference?